ddubson/tech-notes/security/infosec/concepts.md

 # Concepts - CIA Triad - Confidentiality, Integrity, Availability

 * Information = value
 * Any tangible asset has value
 * “sensitive” information means valuable information
 * Any compromise of an asset means the enterprise will lose money
 * **Tangible Assets** = physical
-  * * servers, HDDs, data centers, optical disks
+  * Servers, HDDs, data centers, optical disks
 * **Intangible Assets **- software, IP, trade secrets
-  * * Info stored on computers, dos, source code, data files, Personally Identifiable Information \(PII\)
+  * Info stored on computers, dos, source code, data files, Personally Identifiable Information \(PII\)
 * Valuable Info Assets
-  * * Value of an asset changes over time
+  * Value of an asset changes over time
   * May become more or less valuable over time
   * The protection required for an asset is directly related to the value of an asset
   * Don’t over protect \(high cost\), or under protect \(high risk\) asset
   * The protection must be cost justified
   * What are valuable info assets of an enterprise?
-    * * IP - trade secrets, know how
+    * IP - trade secrets, know how
     * financials
     * marketing info
     * R&D prog., status, direction
     * Raw material status, vendor list
     * Customer lists
     * Personally Identifiable Information \(PII\)

-* What is PII?
+## What is PII?

-  * Usually a name +:
+* Usually a person's full name +:: Address, Phone, Birth, Age, Height, Eye color, Gender, Marital status, Med info, etc.

-  * * Address
-    * Phone
-    * Birth
-    * Age
-    * Height
-    * Eye color
-    * Gender
-    * Marital status
-    * Med info
-    * etc.
 * Additional info increases risk:
 * A Credit Card without a name is not PII
 * A person’s name alone isn’t PII
 * * Financial account \#
   * Soc Sec \#
   * Driver’s License
   * Employee \#
   * Passport \#

 * To protect Valuable Info Assets

-* **Confidentiality **
+## **Confidentiality **

 * Keeping secrets secret
 * Privacy - confidentiality of personally identifiable info \(PII\)
 * Secrecy - the unauthorized are unaware of the comm. or info asset
 * Access controls and cryptography \(locked doors, encrypted\)
   * Can't access
   * Can't read if access is gained
 * Restrict access to data
 * Can also be tunneled
 * Typically uses cryptography
 * Can be brute force attacked.

-* **Integrity **
+## **Integrity **

 * The accuracy, authenticity, completeness, and consistency of info
 * Integrity protection - keep the bad guys away from the data
   * Access controls and crypto
 * Integrity verification - verify accuracy of the data at time of use
   * Hashing / message digests
 * Occurs with checksums and FCS
 * Can also include origin authenticity with additional mechanisms
   * Least privilege
   * Separation of duties
   * Rotation of duties
   * Forced vacations

-* **Availability **
+## **Availability **

 * Having the info accessible when it is needed.
 * Redundancy, co-location, fault tolerance

 ## Additional Elements